Projective measure without projective Baire

-\section{Composition of stratified forcing}
+\section{Composition of Stratified Forcing}

-In the main theorem of this section, theorem \ref{stratified:composition} below, we show stratification is preserved by composition.
+In the main theorem of this section, Theorem \ref{stratified:composition} below, we show stratification is preserved by composition.
 In the proof, we use ``guessing systems'', which we shall motivate now, before we state and prove the theorem.

 Say $P$ is stratified and $\dot Q$ is forced by $P$ to be stratified on $I$, and let $\lambda\in I$ be fixed.
-We know $P$ has a centering relation $\C$ and $\dot Q$ is forced to have a centering relation $\dot \C$ in the extension.
-Similar to the proof that composition of centered forcing stays centered, we want to gain some control over $\dot \C$ in the ground model.
-If we ignore the requirements \ref{def:pss}(\ref{density}) \emph{density} and \ref{stratified:main}(\ref{continuous}) \emph{continuity}, we could define $\bar \C$ on $P*\dot Q$ in the following way:
+We know $P$ has a linking relation $\Clink$ and $\dot Q$ is forced to have a linking relation $\dot \Clink$ in the extension.
+Similar to the proof that composition of linked forcing stays linked, we want to gain some control over $\dot \Clink$ in the ground model.
+If we ignore the requirements \ref{def:pss}(\ref{density}) \emph{density} and \ref{stratified:main}(\ref{continuous}) \emph{Continuity}, we could define $\bar \Clink$ on $P*\dot Q$ in the following way: